jrzyshr2/WhatTheHack/xxx-LogicApps/Student/Challenge-02.md

   [Name] [nvarchar](50) NOT NULL,
   [Value] [nvarchar](50) NOT NULL)
 ```
-- Create the managed identity of the Logic App an ID in the SQL database & grant it `db_datareader` & `db_datawriter` permissions
+- Add a new `Sql Server` action to the workflow to write the data from the JSON input into a table in SQL (`name` & `value`)
-- Add a new `Sql Server` action to the workflow to write the data from the JSON input into a table in SQL
+  - The SQL admin username & password are the same as the SQL server name
 - Add a new `HTTP response` action to the workflow to return a `200` status code to the caller

 ## Success Criteria